quark-engine/quark-engine/docs/source/quark_script.rst

 Let's use this `APK <https://github.com/satishpatnayak/AndroGoat>`_ and the above APIs to show how Quark script find this vulnerability.

 First, we design a detection rule ``executeSQLCommand.json`` to spot on behavior using SQL command Execution.
-Then, we use API ``behaviorInstance.isArgFromMethod()`` to check if ``append`` use the value of ``getText`` as the argument.
+Then, we use API ``behaviorInstance.isArgFromMethod(targetMethod)`` to check if ``append`` use the value of ``getText`` as the argument.
 If yes, we confirmed that the SQL command string is built from user input, which will cause CWE-89 vulnerability.

 Quark Script CWE-89.py
 ======================